news-ai/live/README.md

-# socket
+# Notification

-Websocket server to help sync API data to Publisher.
-Initial code was taken from [this](https://gary.burd.info/go-websocket-chat/) tutorial.
+Websocket server to help sync API data to Tabulae.

-To run: `go run *.go`